Cami2025/Burnout-Index-Dashboard/README.md

 1. Download the **Burnout.pbix** file
 2. Open it using **Power BI Desktop**
-3. (Optional) Connect your own dataset
+3. (Optional) Connect your own HR dataset
-4. Explore insights by department, role, and burnout level
+4. Explore insights by department, category, and risk level

 ---

 ## 💡 Key Insights

-- Clinical departments show the highest burnout averages
+- Clinical departments show higher burnout levels
-- 33 employees fall under **High Risk**
+- 33 employees are categorized as **High Risk**
-- 5.5% of the workforce needs immediate intervention
+- Burnout distribution shows a majority in **Low** and **Medium**
-- Burnout distribution helps guide organizational well-being strategies
+- The 5.5% high-risk rate helps prioritize targeted interventions

 ---

 ## 👩‍💻 Author

 **Camila Álvarez**
-Specialist in Physical Activity, Workplace Wellness & People Analytics
+Physical Activity Specialist, Workplace Wellness & People Analytics
 GitHub: https://github.com/Cami2025

 ---

 ## ⭐ Support the Project

-If you found this project valuable, feel free to give it a **⭐ star** on GitHub!
+If you found this project useful, feel free to give the repository a **⭐ star**!
-It helps showcase my work and encourages me to continue building powerful analytics solutions.
+Your support helps showcase my work and encourages the creation of more analytics projects.